ImAvafe/OnyxUI/docs/utils.md

 ## CombineProps

 Let's say you have a "CustomButton" component, and you want it to support `Size`, `Position`, and other arbitrary properties.
 Manually implementing all that boilerplate in the component itself is tedious.
-So let's take advantage of `CombineProps` to do the passthrough for us:
+So let's have `CombineProps` do the passthrough for us:

 ```lua
 return function(Props)